Undergrid/JsonStreamingParser/README.md

 ## How to use

 This is a streaming parser, which means that you feed a stream of chars into the parser and you take out from that stream whatever you are interested in.
-In order to do that you will create a subclass of JsonListener class and implement methods which will be notified in case of certain events in the feed occure.
+In order to do that you will create a subclass of JsonListener class and implement methods which will be notified in case of certain events in the feed occur.
 Available events are:

 * startDocument()
 * endDocument()